timgit/pg-boss/docs/readme.md

     Specifies how long in seconds failed jobs get archived.
 Note: a warning will be emitted if set to lower than 60s and cron processing will be disabled.

   Default: `archiveCompletedAfterSeconds`

-**Monitoring options**

-* **monitorStateIntervalSeconds** - int, default undefined

-    Specifies how often in seconds an instance will fire the `monitor-states` event.
-Must be >= 1.

-* **monitorStateIntervalMinutes** - int, default undefined

-    Specifies how often in minutes an instance will fire the `monitor-states` event.
-Must be >= 1.

-  > When a higher unit is is specified, lower unit configuration settings are ignored.

 **Maintenance options**